js13kGames/back-in-black/readme.md

 Linearly interpolates between two values by a unit interval, extrapolating if that mix value leaves the 0...1 range.

+###### `now`

+A monotonic clock, which tracks the number of milliseconds which appear to have elapsed since the start of the game.
+This may be somewhat inaccurate; there is a limit on how much time can "pass" in one go.

 #### Render emitters

 These can be called during a layer's render callback to describe something which